 - Add in your pantry goods.
 Place all of your current goods into their proper bins, baskets, and risers.

 We hope you leave this article feeling inspired and confident in how to organize your pantry!
-Once your pantry is organized, move on to your closet (if you’re up for it!) and then check out these other at-home activities that’ll leave you feeling rested + productive!
+Once your pantry is organized, move on to your closet (read: how to clean your closet) and then check out these other at-home activities that’ll leave you feeling rested + productive!
 We’d love to hear from you – what are your favorite organization hacks?
 Share your experience with us in the comments below!
 Cheers to organized spaces!